 Football Australia sets national policy.
 Your state body runs competitions and registration.
 Your club handles local play.

 None of them were built to explain the system to you.
-USI was built by someone with two decades inside Australian junior football to give parents the information the system was never designed to provide.
+That is the gap USI fills, with the information the system was never set up to give parents directly.

 Independent.
 No body to answer to.